Boxed (Eurythmics)

 Boxed is a box set by the British pop duo Eurythmics.
 It was released on 14 November 2005 by RCA Records and contains eight digitally remastered albums including 43 bonus tracks.

-Many of the bonus tracks have originally appeared as B-sides and extra tracks on various single releases (although the selection was not exhaustive).
+Many of the bonus tracks originally appeared as B-sides and extra tracks on various single releases (although the selection was not exhaustive).
 A selection of cover versions, recorded by Eurythmics for the aborted "TV Planet" project, are also included.

 Included albums

 Boxed features all eight studio albums originally released by RCA Records remastered and expanded.

 The following albums are included in Boxed: